Updated: August 2014

 1994 At least 200 people were killed.

-2013 In April, during forthcoming midterm elections, the NPA collected millions of pesos from election extortion activities in order to buy arms and ammunition for its 4,000 member force.
+2013 In April, during midterm elections, the NPA extorted millions of pesos to buy arms and ammunition for its 4,000-member force.
 Talks between the government and the CPP/NPA/NDFP stalled in February after the parties failed to agree on a joint declaration regarding national sovereignty, agrarian reform and industrialization.
 In May, the government drafted a new framework to guide peace talks.
 The NDFP, which represents the communist rebels in peace negotiations with the Philippine government, stated in June and again in December that it would wait for President Aquino to step down before returning to talks and would continue its armed struggle.
 The NDFP accused the government of not honouring existing agreements and detaining communist leaders who are covered by the Joint Agreement on Safety and Immunity Guarantees (JASIG).
-The CPP recommitted to pushing Aquino out of office and ordered the NPA to intensify armed offensives.
+The Communist Party of the Philippines (CPP) recommitted to pushing Aquino out of office and ordered the NPA to intensify armed offensives.

-Following the devastation caused by Typhoon Haiyan in November, the Communist Party of the Philippines (CPP) announced a 10-day ceasefire and NPA fighters were ordered to help distribute food and water.
-They later extended the ceasefire another month, but criticized the government for a slow response to the disaster.
+Following the devastation caused by Typhoon Haiyan in November, the CPP announced a 10-day ceasefire, which was later extended, and NPA fighters were ordered to help distribute food and water.
+The CPP criticized the government for a slow response to the disaster.

-2004 Official talks between the government and the Communist rebels were “indefinitely” suspended by the rebels in August because the National Democratic Front of the Philippines (NDFP) remained on the U.S. terrorist organizations list.
+2004 Official talks between the government and the communist rebels were “indefinitely” suspended by the rebels in August because the National Democratic Front of the Philippines (NDFP) remained on the U.S. terrorist organizations list.

-2000 After the suspension of peace talks in 1999, the peace process remained stalled.
+2000 The peace process remained stalled.

 1999 Peace talks between the government and rebels were suspended in May after the Senate endorsed the Visiting Forces Agreement, allowing U.S. forces to conduct joint military exercises with their Filipino counterparts.

-1998 A month after newly elected President Joseph Estrada signed an August human-rights accord with communist rebels, the government postponed planned peace talks.
+1998 A month after newly elected President Joseph Estrada signed an August human rights accord with communist rebels, the government postponed planned peace talks.

 1997 In November, the government suspended more than two years of peace talks with Netherlands-based National Democratic Front of the Philippines (NDFP) leaders.

-1996 Peace talks between the government and the National Democratic Front of the Philippines (NDFP) remain stalled.
+1996 Peace talks between the government and the NDFP remained stalled.

-1995 In June, formal peace talks between the National Democratic Front of the Philippines (NDFP) and the government collapsed immediately after they started in Brussels.
+1995 In Brussels in June, formal peace talks between the NDFP and the government collapsed immediately after they started.
 The government did reach a peace settlement in October with military rebels who had attempted seven coups between 1987 and 1990.

 Since 1969, the Communist Party of the Philippines (CPP) and its military arm, the New People’s Army (NPA), have fought the national government for political control and land reform.